AVEVA/OMF-Docs/docs/Type_Properties_and_Formats.rst

 ========   =================    ======================  ===========

-Nullable types properties are supported by specifying an array of accepted values including the type and ``null``.
+Nullable type properties are supported by specifying an array of accepted values including the type and ``null``.
 For example:

 ::